 - Avoid foods with high sugar content.
 This includes processed and junk food like sweets, baked goodies, sodas, and fruit juices.

 - Choose foods that have a low glycemic index.
-Whole grain foods like oats, quinoa, brown rice are good options.
+Whole-grain foods like oats, quinoa, brown rice are good options.
 Eat enough protein in every meal as it helps to stabilize blood sugar levels.
-Lentils, yogurt, tofu, and soy products are good alternatives to non-vegetarian options.
+Lentils, yoghurt, tofu, and soy products are good alternatives to non-vegetarian options.